 Click on the picture below to download a guide to the 2014 National Curriculum for Primary Schools.

 At St. John's, we enrich the curriculum with 'theme' weeks throughout the year and have a four-year rolling programme of these.
-Photos will be celebrated on the website following one of these and also shared during the Spring Term Parents' Consultations in the hall.
+Photos will be celebrated on the website following one of these.

 Theme Week Timetable

 2015/16: Autumn Term - Friendship; Spring Term - Science & Technology; Summer Term - Story World

 2016/17: Autumn Term - Global Challenge; Spring Term - Spanish; Summer Term - Artists/Works of Art

 2017/18: Autumn Term - Math-letics; Spring Term - Through the Decades; Summer Term - Healthy Living linked to the World Cup